Pence's negative COVID-19 test could be "meaningless," doctor warns ahead of VP debate

 The vice presidential debate is set to get underway Wednesday evening with extra COVID-19 safety measures in place, but one doctor is questioning whether that will be enough as the virus outbreak at the White House continues to grow.

-"More layers of protection are so important," Dr. Neeta Ogden said on CBSN Wednesday.
+"More layers of protection are so important," Dr. Neeta Ogden said Wednesday on CBSN.
 "It's not just Pence, it's the team that he's traveling with, it's the exposure on a daily basis."

 The vice president's physician announced that Pence took a PCR coronavirus test Tuesday afternoon that came back negative.
 And the White House said Pence and his wife both tested negative again Wednesday in Salt Lake City, where the debate is being held.
 But as Ogden points out, test results only reflect a specific moment in time and don't guarantee an infection won't develop later.